 If one lender has rejected you, that doesn’t mean they all will.
 Looking for other lenders can help by getting you a lower rate, as well as by finding lenders who have lower qualifying criteria.

 If you have been rejected from a major lender, you may have trouble getting qualified by another.
 In general, these lenders have the highest qualifying criteria and will have similar requirements as each other.
-Luckily, there are many options beyond this.
+Luckily,

 Alternative lenders, credit unions, and private lenders may all be viable options in getting your mortgage approved.
 Many of these lenders specialize in working specifically with lenders who may not be approved for mortgage loans by the major lenders and are an increasingly popular option for Canadian home buyers.